mhaberler/canopennode/Readme.txt

 ****************************************************************************************************
 Version next

+Style change:
+ - SVN version 31 has completely different style from previous.
+SVN history is broken.
+However, C code is the same.
+Files compile to THE SAME hex file in PIC32.
+See file Misc/convert text.html.
+ - Indentation changed from three to four spaces.
+ - Comments are now doxigen style.
+ - Replacement of typedefs UNSIGNED32 to uint32_t, etc.
 Updates:
  - Object dictionary editor: changed HTML output, no ODF functions.
  - SDO server rewritten.
 Better interface with Object dictionary function.